 While the venue looks like a pristine, new facility, it actually opened back in 2000.
 When the doors opened, Jenny Craig herself was there to present it to the students and faculty.
 The facility was constructed at a cost of $17 million and seats 5,100 fans.
-We’ve all heard of stadium names that have received nicknames rather than their true corporate nickname such as “The Cell" (US Cellular Field - Chicago White Sox), "The Pond” (Honda Center – Anaheim Ducks), or “The Big A (Angel Stadium of Anaheim).
-Jenny Craig Pavilion may have the best of them all, known as the “Slim Gym” as a play on the diet plan.
+We’ve all heard of stadium names that have received nicknames rather than their true corporate nickname such as “The Pond” (Honda Center – Anaheim Ducks), or “The Big A” (Angel Stadium of Anaheim) or even the Jenny Craig Pavilion, which many like to refer as, JCP, which may lead some to think the venue is named after the once popular department store JC Penny.
+Even with the JCP moniker, the JCP also goes by another nickname, and of all the nicknames, it may have the best of them all, known as the “Slim Gym” as a play on the diet plan.

 Strangely enough, the Torero basketball program is more known for producing NBA coaches than players.
-While the program has layed the groundwork for players to ascend into the NBA, many of them achieved more success in the coaching ranks.
+While the program has laid the groundwork for players to ascend into the NBA, many of them achieved more success in the coaching ranks.
 Three of them include Bernie Bickerstaff (Sonics, Nuggets, Wizards), Eric Musselman (Warriors, Kings), and Mike Brown (Cavaliers).

 Before proceeding, I should also mention the nickname of the University of San Diego.
 Those who have not experienced the local culture may not be familiar with the term “torero.”
 A popular term in Spain, Portugal, and Mexico, torero is a term used for a bullfighter.
 The term is synonymous with “matador,” the nickname for the team two hours north at Cal State Northridge.

 The dining options here are a step above what you would normally find in a small venue.
 One can even step out to the courtyard and purchase food in one of a few pop up stands as well as a food truck.